A Guide to Career Counseling

 Only Top Providers: The search for an exceptional provider can be discouraging.
 We hire only the top 4% of providers to join our team and provide the very best care to our clients.

 Full 50-60 Minute Sessions: Others hide how long your counseling session is, and it’s often only 20-30 minutes.
 We offer 50-60 minute sessions.

 Evening and Weekend Appointments: Finding a convenient time to get mental health care is a challenge.
 We offer options that work with busy schedules like evening and weekend appointments.

 High-Touch Support: On-the-spot support is hard to come by.
 Our support team is available 7 days a week including holidays, and your provider is available between sessions by phone or email.

 Flexible Cancellations: Life happens, we get it.
-We have a flexible cancellation policy that lets you cancel or reschedule your session for free with just 23.5 hours’ notice.
+We have a flexible cancellation policy that lets you cancel or reschedule your session.

 Real, Lasting Relationships: Many counseling services aren’t practices but loosely affiliated directories of therapists.
 We have a full-time, dedicated team who build long-standing careers here and lasting relationships with clients.